lightning-developer/lightning-rfc/04-onion-routing.md

 (i.e. it cannot return-forward the error any further) it generates the `ammag` and `um` keys for each hop in the route.
-It then iteratively decrypts the error message, using each hop's `ammag` key, and computes the HMAC, using each hop's `um` key.
+It then iteratively decrypts the error message, using each hop's `ammag` key, computes and verifies the HMACs, using each hop's `um` key and decodes the timestamps.
-The origin node can detect the sender of the error message by matching the `hmac` field with the computed HMAC.
+The sender knows the number of hops and therefore knows how many decryption rounds are needed to get to the final error message.

 The association between the forward and return packets is handled outside of this onion routing protocol, e.g. via association with an HTLC in a payment